purplespider/silverstripe-basic-gallery-extension/README.md

 The Extension can be applied to any page type to enable the gallery functionality.

-You can also customise the CMS tab that the gallery appears on, as well as the title of the gallery displayed in the CMS:
+You can also customise the CMS tab that the gallery appears on, as well as the title of the gallery displayed in the CMS, and rename the main Content tab:

 ````
 HomePage: